dinhngoc267/a-metric-learning-based-method-for-biomedical-entity-linking/README.md

-# A Metric Learning-based Method for Biomedical Entity Linking
+# A Metric Learning-based Method for Biomedical EL

 The code for paper [A metric learning-based method for biomedical entity linking](https://www.frontiersin.org/articles/10.3389/frma.2023.1247094/full).